johan-jonsson-mobenga/articles/holy-grail-of-code-sharing/article.md

 Also this time we became the target for jokes and laughter due to the concept of making things "_more reusable_".
 What does it mean?
 I still don't know.

 > The third time you try, you are more likely to succeed.
-> <small>If you are humble enough to learn from your mistakes</small>
+> <small>If you are humble enough to learn from your mistakes.</small>

 ## Our Solution

-Our final and most succesfull approach was to discard _high accademic thinkings_ and to go straight down to the core of our daily job.
+Our final and most successful approach was to discard _high academic thinkings_ and to go straight down to the core of our daily job.

 > we do not just write code,
 > **we do solve problems with code!**

-So, insted of limit ourself to the struggle of code-sharing, we moved on and began to **analyze where we were wasing time** within the company.
+So, instead of limit ourself to the struggle of code-sharing, we moved on and began to **analyse where we were wasting time** within the company.

 > The most time expensive moment in every developer's day is called **_WTF_**.
 > <small>_(What The Fuck)_</small>
 >
-> <small>This is not a bad or unpolite expression.
+> <small>This is not a bad or impolite expression.
 This is the technical name for the worst nightmare every man or woman, involved in the process of solving problems with code, has.</small>

 Our **first action point** was to put small and cross-team groups of developers into a room on a weekly basis with the only objective **to share _WTF_ stories**.